jayminwest/project-mosaic-template/ai_docs/template-requirements.md

 ## Overview

-This document outlines the requirements for adapting the Task App SaaS template to serve as the foundation for Project Mosaic - a 12-week initiative to build multiple micro-SaaS products rapidly.
-The template must support quick deployment of diverse products while maintaining high quality and scalability.
+This document outlines the requirements for adapting the Task App micro-SaaS template to serve as the foundation for Project Mosaic - a 12-week initiative to build multiple micro-SaaS products rapidly.
+The template must support quick deployment of diverse micro-SaaS products while maintaining high quality and scalability.

 ## Core Objectives